The Arts House: Extension and uses

 The building was initially used as a court house, but other government offices including the Land Office also moved into the building.
 The first court session was held in the central room on the first floor at the front of the building.

 In 1839, a new single-storey annex was built on an adjacent plot of land, forming what is now the Former Attorney-General's Chambers building later incorporated into the Parliament House.
 The Courts then moved into this new building (later on to Empress Place Building), and the vacated building was then used as government offices.
 The government offices were sited at the building until 1875 when the Supreme Court moved back in after the building was renovated.

 The building went through several major extension works.
 The first was carried out between 1873 and 1875 by John Frederick Adolphus McNair.
 In 1901, the building was extended towards the Singapore River.
 As a result of the extension works, Coleman's original design was lost.
 In 1909, two courtrooms were reconstructed and a residence for the Attorney General was built.

 The building was the Supreme Court House until the Supreme Court moved into a new Supreme Court opened 1939.
 The building was then used as offices for the Department of Social Welfare as well as a government storehouse.

 The bronze elephant statue at the Old Parliament House.

 As Parliament House

-After the Second World War, the building was reconstructed and became known as The Assembly House when the Governor of Singapore John Nicoll used it to house the new Legistive Assembly in 1953.
+After the Second World War, the building was reconstructed and became known as The Assembly House when Sir John Nicoll, the Governor of Singapore, used it to house the new Legistive Assembly in 1953.
 In 1965, it became home to the Singaporean parliament when Singapore gained independence, and it was therefore renamed the Parliament House.

 The arches at the porch of the building and Palladian windows of the front façade were part of the original design, although the building currently appeared more Neoclassical in style.

 The building was gazetted a national monument on 14 February 1992.